Palmerston North–Gisborne Line: Incidents

 On 22 September 1925 three were killed and several others seriously injured after the Wellington to Napier mail train derailed just south of Opapa (Te Aute) due to excessive speed (about 50 mph), when taking a 7.5 ch curve, with a 25 mph speed limit.
 The derailed locomotive was NZR A Class No.600.
 The driver was convicted of manslaughter and imprisoned for two years.

 On 23 March 1967 a freight train and railcar had a head on crash at Whakaki, injuring 16 passengers, probably due to the drivers of the DA locomotive falling asleep.

 On 6 May 2005 part of a train (a 60-tonne crane and two wagons) repairing the bridge fell into the Nūhaka River at Nūhaka, when Bridge 256 collapsed beneath it, due to boring by teredo worms.
 No one was injured.
 Axle load limits were 16.3 tonnes, but the crane weighed up to 24.1 tonnes.
 Due to sales of lighter cranes, following privatisation, no other was available for the job.
 The report also mentioned an engineering manager's opinion that the standard and frequency of ageing timber bridge inspections had fallen below desirable levels and that there were insufficient engineering staff.
 The bridge reopened in July 2005.

+In February 2023 the rail bridge at Awatoto was wiped out by Cyclone Gabrielle.

+Mothballing and closure

+A slip near Whareongaonga worsened in November 2021, but a 2019 feasibility study had proposed repairs for that and other slips and concluded that there was an economic case for reopening the line.
+Cyclone Gabrielle closed the line north of Woodville after 13 February 2023.
+Bridges washed away were 176 in Waipawa, 212 and 216 north of Hastings, and Waitangi bridge, 217, north of Clive and some other areas of track were undermined.
+Reopening to Hastings was on 3 April, but 5 piers of bridge 217 were washed away which delayed reopening of the line to Napier until 15 September.
+The line to Wairoa suffered extensive damage and will take even longer to reopen.
+In December 2023 the Prime Minister, Christopher Luxon, indicated that the Napier-Wairoa line wouldn't be reopened, saying, "My personal view is that railway is a low priority and it is something that we shouldn’t be progressing.
+I’d sooner take the money from that and go and invest it in upgrading the roads and, and making investments in flood protection and other things".

+In 2023 local bodies in the region proposed that the Wairoa-Gisborne section of the line be re-opened at an estimated cost of $80.5 million; including a new 500m tunnel to bypass a section of track washed away when a hillside collapsed in November 2021.
+KiwiRail said that the reinstatement cost estimate was "optimistic".